 The list of career options goes on and on, below is just a small listing of Air Force careers available.
 For more complete details, visit airforce.com/careers.
 Cadets choose paths based on their interests and talents.
 Examples include careers in engineering, health and medicine, logistics and transportation, sciences, weaponry or space.

 There are literally thousands of Air Force buildings, structures and utilities around the world, and it’s the job of Air Force Civil Engineers to ensure they’re not only maintained but combat ready.
-At a moment’s notice, a Civil Engineer can be flown anywhere in the world to assess damage, perform emergency repairs, advise commanders on emergency response and train personnel in a wide range of disaster preparedness.
-Whether you specialize in architectural, electrical, mechanical or environmental engineering, your job will always be to help the mission succeed.
+A Civil Engineer can be flown anywhere in the world to assess damage, perform emergency repairs, advise commanders on emergency response and train personnel in a wide range of disaster preparedness.

-Every mission we set out on requires a flawless infrastructure to support it.
-With stakes this high, technology simply cannot fail.
-That’s why our Developmental Engineers are some of the best in the world, with specialties ranging from aeronautical and astronautical to electrical and mechanical engineering.
+Developmental Engineers are some of the best in the world, with specialties ranging from aeronautical and astronautical to electrical and mechanical engineering.
 They develop engineering processes and subprocesses, formulate engineering policy and procedures and direct technical operations.
-And since the Air Force is constantly identifying and incorporating new technologies, as well as maintaining existing systems, Development Engineers may be called to work on projects anywhere in the world.
+Developmental Engineers may be called to work on projects anywhere in the world.

 Interest: Health & Medicine